aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

 ## Research Questions

-**Question 1:** Does average EPS prediction error depict any differences in trends among a yearly, quarterly, and full-term basis?
+**Question 1:** Does average EPS prediction error depict any differences in trends whether by a yearly, quarterly, or full-term basis?

 1. Forecasters were most **optimistic** in 2008Q4, and most **pessimistic** in 2000Q4.